monopole/snt/hello.md

-# Make a Server
+# Make a Hello World Server

 > _Write a configurable HTTP server
 >  to run on the cluster._
 >
 > _Time: 30sec_

-A cluster-wide app may involve any number of components - web servers, log capturers, databases, etc.  This tutorial will use just one component, with the minimal complexity needed to demonstrate configuration, rollout, rollback, upgrade, etc.
+A cluster-wide app may involve any number of programs - web servers, log capturers, databases, etc.

+This tutorial will use just one program, called `tuthello`, with the minimal complexity needed to demonstrate configuration, rollout, rollback and upgrade.

-The program will serve a tiny web page whose appearance is influenced by flags and shell env variables.
+It will serve a tiny hello-world style web page whose appearance is influenced by flags and shell variables.

 To demo rollouts and rollbacks, there will be multiple versions of the program, with the version appearing on the served web page.

 <!-- @env @test -->
 ```
-TUT_IMG_NAME=radishwine
+export TUT_IMG_NAME=tuthello
-TUT_IMG_V1=1  # to tag version 1
+export TUT_IMG_V1=1  # to tag version 1
-TUT_IMG_V2=2  # to tag version 2
+export TUT_IMG_V2=2  # to tag version 2
-TUT_IMG_PATH=$TUT_DIR/src/$TUT_IMG_NAME
+export TUT_IMG_PATH=$TUT_DIR/src/$TUT_IMG_NAME
 ```

 <!-- @mkSrcDir @test -->